 What Treatments Are Available?

-At Richmond Medical Spa Club clinic, we have several techniques available for treatment of unsightly scars that include ablative laser resurfacing, a variety of non-ablative laser treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.
+At Medical Spa Club clinic in Richmond, B.C., we have several techniques available for treatment of unsightly scars that include ablative and a variety of non-ablative laser resurfacing treatments, intra-lesional injections, surgical resection and repair, and topical application of various medications.